nate-maxwell/nate-maxwell.github.io/_posts/2025-09-19-custom-database.md

 (depending on if they rely on logs or not) to optimize the number of disk hops to get to the requested data.

-For my database I chose to persist data to disk, meaning the B-Tree was better, and also easier to implement.
+For my database I chose to implement the B-Tree structure, as it was easier to implement.
 B-Trees are a tree data structure that is a self-balancing tree like binary trees, but with reduced height by storing multiple values in a node.
 Internal nodes store t number values where t is the degrees of the tree.
 This makes it more ideal for high latency systems such as disk storage.

 Traversing a B-Tree involves starting at the root, compare the target key with the keys in the current node.
 If it matches, return it.
 If it’s smaller (or